(Ex-)partners may be liable to contribute to the costs of living of the other person (alimony) and their children (child support).

 Once a child turns eighteen and is no longer a minor, child support should be paid to the young adult instead of to the parent who is the main carer.
 If the child support was established by the court and has been effective up to the child’s coming of age, it will automatically be converted into a contribution to the young adult him- or herself.
 If the child support is determined by agreement, it is advisable to make the minor a party to this agreement, so that the child can claim its own right once he or she comes of age.
 This extended period of mandatory maintenance for young adults, also referred to as contribution to the costs of living and education, ends once the child turns twenty-one.

 After a marriage (or registered partnership), ex-partners are obliged to contribute to each other’s costs of living if there is a need.
 Generally, this need is considered present if one of the partners is unable to achieve the same standard of living for themselves as during the marriage.
 The standard of living is determined by looking at the combined income and expenses during marriage, as well as the expected expenses after marriage.
 If the standard of living cannot be determined on the basis of concrete data, the Court Standard (‘Hof-norm’) is usually applied, which means that the needs of spouses are settled at 60% of the net family income (pre-divorce) minus the children’s cost of living.
 The next step is to take into account the capacity of the person liable to pay the alimony.
 This calculation is based on the Trema Standards (‘tremanormen’).
-Alimony is due for a maximum period of twelve years.
+Alimony is due for half the duration of the marriage with a maximum of 5 years (apart from some exceptions).
 This period may be shortened in certain cases.
 The right to alimony ends permanently when the person receiving alimony remarries, enters into a registered partnership or starts living with another person as if they were married.